Black Rebel Motorcycle Club: Specter at the Feast (2013–2016)

 After the success of these first shows, the band announced several more shows across Europe with stops in the United Kingdom, Germany, and Italy among other countries.
 The last announced show was at the Austin Psych Fest on April 26, 2013.

 On January 9, 2013, the band announced via Facebook the name of their seventh album called Specter at the Feast which was released on March 18 in the UK and Europe and on March 19 in U.S., Canada and worldwide.

 It received mostly positive reviews; many critics noting that despite the band having been together for some time the album showed a mellower and moodier side with songs such as opener "Firewalker".

 The band made the first single from the record available, a cover of The Call's 1989 hit "Let the Day Begin", as a free download on their website.
 The decision to record the song was a tribute to Robert's father Michael, who used his experience from The Call to help BRMC in the last couple of years before his death.
 The single became Q Magazine's track of the day.
 The same song also reached a worldwide audience when BBC's Top Gear used it for its 21st season trailer both on the live TV show and online.
 The band have also released the Let the Day Begin EP free, the EP consists of the single and the album track "Returning", made available for streaming on the official website.

 The band continued to show a willingness to tour despite obstacles.
 During the 2013 tour, the organisers of the Harvest festival in Australia decided to abandon the multi-city event, of which BRMC were one of the lead acts, only a few months ahead of the performances.
 BRMC was the first band to announce it would still visit the country and play its own shows.
 Several sold out.

 On October 2, 2014, the band announced they were in the studio mixing the audio for a forthcoming live album and DVD recorded in Paris during the Specter at the Feast tour.

 Wrong Creatures (2017–present)

 In May 2017, the band confirmed they were working on a new studio album to be released in the fall of 2017.
 On September 12, 2017, they announced the album, Wrong Creatures, would be released on January 12, 2018.
 The announcement was accompanied by the release of the first track, "Little Thing Gone Wild".

+In 2024, BRMC recorded a cover version of the traditional American folk song God’s Gonna Cut You Down, which was used in episode 2 of the Netflix miniseries A Man In Full.
+In July 2025, the band issued a "cease and desist" request, via a post on their Instagram page, to the Trump administration's Department of Homeland Security (DHS) alleging unauthorized use of their recording of the song in a recruitment video.